Wills, Trusts & Probate

 That's All We Do

-About LA Estate Plans and Our Commitment to Coronado Clients
+About LA Estate Plans and Our Coronado Practice

 Understanding Irrevocable Trusts in Coronado

-Irrevocable trusts involve several essential elements, including the grantor who creates the trust, the trustee who manages it, and the beneficiaries who receive the trust assets.
-The process typically begins with drafting a trust agreement outlining the terms, funding the trust by transferring assets, and ongoing administration according to the trust’s provisions.
-These steps must comply with California law and are designed to ensure your estate planning goals are met effectively.
+Irrevocable trusts involve several essential elements: the grantor who establishes the trust, the trustee who administers it, and beneficiaries who receive distributions.
+The process typically includes drafting a trust agreement that sets terms, funding the trust by transferring appropriate assets, and ongoing administration according to the trust provisions.
+Proper funding is critical to ensure assets are actually governed by the trust and therefore benefit from its protections.
+In Coronado, following formal procedures for asset transfers, titling real property, and documenting changes helps ensure that the trust functions as intended for estate planning and asset protection.

 Grantor